The guide to the best breweries in and around Newcastle

 Morpeth Brewery

-Morpeth Brewery is an independent, artisan brewery hand-crafting beers from the Commercial Hotel in the regional town of Morpeth since 2012.
+Morpeth Brewery offers an independent, artisan brewery hand-crafting beers from the Commercial Hotel in the regional town of Morpeth since 2012.

-The Morpeth team proudly brews its beers using traditional methods, avoiding additives, preservatives, filters and pasteurizers.
+The Morpeth team proudly brews its beers using traditional methods, avoiding additives, preservatives, filters and pasteurisers.
 They even allow their beers to carbonate naturally!
-If you’re after truly unique brews, then give Morpeth Brewery a try.
+If you’re after truly unique brews, then give Morpeth Brewery a try, just a short drive from Newcastle.

 All Eat and Drink